 The Coffee Connection

-The Coffee Connection is a nonprofit business providing comprehensive continuous support to women in recovery from addiction.
-Women receive on-the-job training in all aspects of operation of the coffee shop (on South Ave.), as well as learning skills such as conflict resolution, managing emotions, taking responsibility for their sobriety, and other social skills and behaviors that will enable them to re-enter society and find sustainable employment to provide for their children.
-Greater Good funds will enable creation of four additional positions for women with children who want to stay on as full-time employees, and would expand the scope of training offered to many more women, including technology skills and equipment, to better prepare them for employment beyond Coffee Connection.
-More broadly, The Coffee Connection also empowers small farmers in many countries (including Peru, Guatemala, Sumatra, Ethiopia, and Nicaragua) by selling only fair-trade, organically-grown, sustainably-farmed coffee (which is roasted at the South Avenue store).
-Locally, their business model seeks to reduce the costs of social services needed in the community as women move from poverty to economic self-sufficiency.
+The Coffee Connection is a nonprofit business providing support to women in recovery from addiction.
+Women receive on-the-job training in all aspects of operation of the coffee shop, as well as learning skills such as conflict resolution, managing emotions, and taking responsibility for their sobriety.
+Greater Good funds will enable creation of four additional positions for women with children who want to stay on as full-time employees, and would expand the scope of training offered.
+This business model seeks to reduce the costs of social services needed in the community as women move from poverty to economic self-sufficiency.